Dr-42/offflix/README.md

 ## Disclaimer

-The creator this application does not by any means promote piracy of online content.
-Where the users of this application get theior content from is not a liabilty of the creator of this library.
+The creator of this application does not by any means promote piracy of online content.
+Where the users of this application get their content from is not a liabilty of the creator of this library.
 Please use the application at your own caution.

 ## Installation
 The application depends on libmpv, so you need to install it first.